deepika-jangid/Container-within-Container/README.md

   <code><b>docker build -t jenkins-docker-os:v1.0 /ws (dir path)</b></code>

   This will create your own customize jenkins image having docker configured in it or you can pull my jenkins image from <a href="https://hub.docker.com/r/deepika1999/jenkins-docker-os">My Docker Hub Account</a>.

+# How to launch the image?
+  After pulling or building the image, for using it we need to launch the image.
+For launching the os, write the following command-

+  <code><b>docker run -dit -p 1234:8080 -v /:/host -v /var/run/docker.sock:/var/run/docker.sock --name c-in-c deepika1999/jenkins-docker-os:v1.0</b></code>